Lakers' annual preseason game in Las Vegas brings enthusiasm to potential NBA market

 “But it was really The Strip – and sports,” Burrell said.
 “If you were in sports, you kind of knew everybody in Vegas.
 So just seeing it all come to life and all these teams getting added, I know the city is just so excited.”

-It dates back even further than Burrell’s childhood, as the marriage between the Lakers and Las Vegas arguably started on April 5, 1984, when Kareem Abdul-Jabbar became the greatest scorer in NBA history at the time, surpassing Wilt Chamberlain’s 31,419 points at UNLV’s Thomas and Mack Center.
+It dates back even further than Burrell’s childhood, as the marriage between the NBA and Las Vegas arguably started during the 1983-84 season, when the Utah Jazz scheduled 11 “home” games at the then-newly built Thomas & Mack Center on UNLV’s campus.
+On April 5, 1984, with the Lakers in town to play the Jazz, Kareem Abdul-Jabbar became the greatest scorer in NBA history at the time, surpassing Wilt Chamberlain’s 31,419 points.

 The Lakers then began playing preseason games in Las Vegas in 1988.
 In 2007, when the NBA All-Star Game was hosted in Las Vegas, the late Kobe Bryant was named MVP after leading the Western Conference to victory.